refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 Just two separate RNN, with different time direction, the two networks don't share the weight paramters.
 And the outpust is just the sum of the two output from the two RNN.
 Bi-directional RNN is designed for word completion in the middle of the sentence instead of predicting the next word.

-The training algorithm for RNN is so called BPTT (backpropagation through time) which shares the same philosophy as back propagation.
+The training algorithm for RNN is so called **BPTT** (backpropagation through time) which shares the same philosophy as back propagation.
 See detailed derivation [here](https://zybuluo.com/hanbingtao/note/541458).
+As for practice on traning RNN, there are various subtle issues (stateful RNN, batch size vs sequence length, padding vs mask, embeding, etc.), which I won't mention in this note.

 RNN is very deep NN in the time direction, so it is faced with serious gradient exposion or gradient vanishing problem.
 For gradient explosion, you are going to meet NAN in the training and it is easier to handle (set the cutoff).
 However it is more subtle to deal with gradient vanishing problem.
 It is difficult to find the problem at the first place.
 To solve this problem, one tend to use RELU activation function or use the LSTM model, the substitute for the traditional RNN with similar structure.